|WHITE-ANTS Pest Control Guide|

 |2014 Consumer Guide - AS.3660 Protection of Buildings from White-Ants|

-Subterranean termites are often called "WHITE-ANTS" in Australia.
-The termite (white-ant) is a highly destructive timber pest, causing major structural timber damage to domestic and commercial buildings throughout Australia, USA, Japan and South East Asia.
+Subterranean termites or "WHITE-ANTS" in Australia are a highly destructive timber pest, causing major structural timber damage to domestic and commercial buildings in Australia.

 Recent APCA Industry surveys suggest about one in four of unprotected properties in Australia will be attacked by subterranean termites (white-ants) during the life of the building.